CodePushGo/website/src/content/blog/en/staging-ota-updates-best-practices.md

     -   Track how often updates complete successfully.
     -   Log bandwidth usage patterns for analysis.

-For instance, Capgo optimizes updates by downloading only necessary changes, saving both bandwidth and time.
+For instance, CodePushGo optimizes updates by downloading only necessary changes, saving both bandwidth and time.

 ### Error Handling and Recovery